Editor's note: We discussed this story and all the day's news on our live BlazeCast, featured below:

 UPDATE: Ebay, the online marketplace where Glenn Beck put his Obama creation up for auction for charity, has now pulled the ad.
 At it's last bidding around 11:00 a.m.
 ET, the bid for the Obama doll in the jar was up to $11,300.
 All of the proceeds were to do to the Mercury One charity.
 Click the link above for the story.

 On Monday, TheBlaze alerted readers to a new painting that depicts Barack Obama as Jesus Christ crucified, adorned with a crown of thorns.
 The work, entitled "Truth," is part of a larger exhibit at the Bunker Hill Community College Art Gallery in Boston titled “Artists on the Stump – the Road to the White House 2012.”
 This, of course, is not the first controversial rendition that has been labeled "artwork," nor is it the first time President Obama has been likened to Christ, or in general, God.

 Now, the creator of "Truth," Michael D’Antuono, said that his “First Amendment rights should override someone’s hurt feelings" and that "we should celebrate the fact that we live in a country where we are given the freedom to express ourselves.”

 After receiving roughly 4,000 angry emails over the painting, D'Antuono also said he respects “their right to express themselves” and hopes they will afford him the same.

-With this in mind, Beck chose to “express himself,” during his Tuesday evening broadcast by featuring a piece of artwork of his own creation.
-It was meant to highlight the hypocrisy of the left.
+With this in mind, Glenn Beck chose to exercise his First Amendment rights and "express himself," during his Tuesday evening broadcast by featuring a piece of artwork of his own.

 This post has been updated to reflect that the content of Beck's mason jar was in fact water with food coloring, not beer.